ArmannGr/MVP/README.md

 1. **Model:** Represents the application's data and business logic.
 In this example, the model is the database (in a docker container).

 2. **View:** Represents the UI elements and their layout.
-It is responsible for displaying data and handling user interactions.
+It is responsible for displaying data and handling user interactions (Angular-App).

 3. **Presenter:** Acts as an intermediary between the Model and View.
-It handles user input from the View, processes it using the Model, and updates the View accordingly.
+It handles user input from the View, processes it using the Model, and updates the View accordingly (Springboot-App).

 ## Usage